Hardeman County License Hearing Guide

 How to Prepare

-• Understand What You Can Challenge: You can challenge several aspects of the DUI stop and arrest at the ALR hearing, including:
+• Understand What You Can Challenge: You can challenge various aspects of the DUI stop and arrest, such as the legality of the initial traffic stop, the administration of the field sobriety tests, and the accuracy of the breathalyzer or blood test.

 Possible Outcomes

-• Suspension Upheld: If the hearing officer determines that the Department of Safety had sufficient grounds to suspend your license, the suspension will be upheld.
+• Suspension Upheld: If the hearing officer determines that the suspension is warranted, your license will be suspended.

-• Suspension Overturned: If the hearing officer determines that the Department of Safety did not have sufficient grounds to suspend your license, the suspension will be overturned, and your license will be reinstated.
+• Suspension Overturned: If the hearing officer determines that the suspension is not warranted, your license will be reinstated.

 Hardship/Restricted License in Tennessee

-• Eligibility Requirements: Eligibility requirements for a restricted license vary depending on the circumstances of your DUI.
-Generally, you must:
+• Eligibility Requirements: Eligibility requirements for a restricted license vary depending on the reason for the suspension and whether it's your first offense.
+Generally, you must demonstrate a genuine need to drive and meet certain other criteria.

 Getting Your License Back